Olsenben77/Donation-Application-Website/README.md

 ![Okta](github/dashboard.PNG)

 - Okta works with multiple front and backend languages.
+The system log provides information on who sign-up, logs-in to you application.

 ![Okta](github/People.PNG)

+- You can give permissions to your team or users.
+You can also add multifactor authentication to your application.
+For the Donationally project, an email authentication is use to authenticate the validity of the user.

 ![Okta](github/logs.PNG)